ansible-community/antsibull-docs/docs/ansible-output.md

 It will check all `.rst` files in `docs/docsite/rst/`, if that directory exists, and load configuration from `docs/docsite/config.yml`.
 (See [more information on that configuration file](../collection-docs/#configuring-the-docsite).)
-The configuration allows you to specify entries for `env` for all code blocks:
+The configuration allows you to specify entries for `env` for all code blocks, and you can define global post-processors that can be referenced in `postprocessors`:

 ```yaml
 ---